Frequently Asked Questions about "REvolutionaries: The Steve Sawyer Memorial Award"

 A confirmation email will be sent to all applicants upon submission.
 Applicants who successfully pass the first round should note that their references will be contacted in order for them to proceed to the finalist round.

-In 2020, we estimate that references for finalist applicants will be contacted in July and the winner will be notified in early August.
-Unsuccessful applicants will be informed by August 2020.
+In 2020, we estimate that references for finalist applicants will be contacted in mid-August and the winner will be notified by late August.
+Unsuccessful applicants will be informed by late August.

 How is the winner selected?